 Thai Bodywork Sessions offer a variety of therapeutic techniques for pain management and prevention.
 Each treatment follows a blueprint to help create space in the body so it can heal.
 You may be positioned seated or lying on your back, stomach, or side.
 Positions depend on your comfort needs; pillows and blankets are provided for additional support.

-Thai Bodywork Sessions are tailored to your needs utilizing a variety of techniques.
-You may be positioned laying on your back (supine), side-line, laying on your stomach (prone), or seated.
-Positions depend on your comfort needs and pillows and blankets are provided for additional comfort.
-Schedule full-body sessions for 90-minutes or 2-hours, or a spot specific session for 60-minutes.
-The work is deeply therapeutic and performed on a soft mat on the floor clothed - please wear comfortable clothes you can move in (gym/yoga wear).
+Schedule full-body sessions for 90-minutes or 2-hours, or a spot specific treatment for 60-minutes.
+The work is performed on a soft mat on the floor clothed.
+Please wear comfortable clothes you can move in (gym/yoga wear).

 Deep Tissue Massage

 Thai massage traditionally works through the layers of the body making deep tissue experience easy and safe for both client and the therapist.
 Therapists often use their hands, forearms, elbows, knees and feet for compression.
 Compression in Thai massage is unlike any other pressure you'll experience in other modalities because of the even weight distribution and leverage the therapist has by working on the floor.

 Myofascial release is very common in Thai massage.
 Fascia is the connective tissue found throughout the body.
 Through passive stretching, pin and stretch techniques, and myofascial release melts bound fascia into relaxation.
 Working on the mat provides added benefit and a stable foundation for all the limbs to receive gentle traction and range of motion freeing up joints and relieving tightness.